-The southwestern part of Staten Island and parts of Queens use septic systems to dispose of sanitary sewage, until such time as the City's sanitary sewer system can be extended.
-Septic systems consist of underground tanks that retain sewage for decomposition and surrounding soils that filter the wastewater once it is released from the tank.
-In the septic tank, the solids in the sewage settle to the bottom, and the liquid undergoes some anaerobic decomposition before being discharged through perforations into the surrounding soils, which are specially prepared, absorbent soils, generally termed "filter fields."
+The southwestern part of Staten Island and parts of Queens and Brooklyn use septic systems to dispose of sanitary sewage, until such time as the City's sanitary sewer system can be extended.
+Septic systems consist of underground tanks that retain sewage for decomposition and surpounding soils that filter the wastewater once it is released from the tank.
+In the septic tank, the solids in the sewage settle to the bottom, and the liquid undergoes some anaerobic decomposition before being dircharged through perforations into the surrounding soils, which are specially prepared, absorbent soils, generally termed "filter fields."
 Here, the discharge undergoes additional treatment, where it is strained and absorbed by the soils, and microbial organisms in the soil convert it into minerals, gases, and nutrients.

-If an applicant proposes to manage sanitary sewage with a septic system, it must be demonstrated that it is not feasible to connect to an existing sanitary or combined sewer or interceptor, either by extending the sewer or constructing a pumping station, ejector or force main.
-A septic system would not be the appropriate wastewater disposal system for the proposed project if this infeasibility cannot be demonstrated and the applicant must conduct an infrastructure analysis (see Section 200, below).
-If a septic system is determined to be appropriate, the design, construction, operation and maintenance of the system are subject to approval by DOB and the New York State Department of Health (DOH) and further CEQR analysis is not required.
-In addition, a community subdivision realty development involving 15 or more dwellings requires a community private sewage disposal system permit from the New York City Department of Health and Mental Hygiene (DOHMH).
-A septic system that processes more than 1,000 gallons of wastewater per day, or is at an industrial or commercial site, requires a SPDES permit from DEC.
+If an applicant proposes to manage sanitary sevage with a septic system, it must be demonstrated that it is not feasible to connect to an existing sanitary or combined sewer or in erceptor, either by extending the sewer or constructing a pumping station, ejector, or force main.
+A ceptic system would not be the appropriate wastewater disposal system for the prenosed project if this infeasibility cannot be demonstrated and the applicant must conduct an infrastructure analysis (see Section 200, below).
+If a septic system is determined to be appropriate, the design, construction, operation, and maintenance of the system are subject to approval by the New York City Department of Buildings (DOB) and the New York State Department of Health (NYSDOH), and further CEQR analysis is not required.
+In addition, a community subdivision realty development involving 15 or more dwellings requires a community private sewage disposal system permit from the New York City Department of Health and Mental Hygiepe (EOHIVIH).
+A septic system that processes more than 1,000 gallons of wastewater per day, or is at an industriation commercial site, requires a SPDES permit from DEC.